hokashun/docsify/docs/gr-1userguide.md

 * Press the **Stand** button on the remote controller.
 * Press down the E-stop in case of danger or any emergency situation.

-  This would cut off the power supply of the robot and risk of data loss.
+ !>This will cut off the power supply of the robot and risk of data loss.

 ### Powering off Robot